 4. When P is false (it is not raining) and Q is false (Daisy is not playing golf).

-In the preview activities for this section, we learned about compound statements and their truth values.
-This information can be summarized with truth tables as is shown below.
+In the beginning activities for this section, we learned about compound statements and their truth values.
+This information can be summarized with the following truth tables:

 P $\neg P$

 T F

 F T